VaibhavDeshmukh12/Movix-Explore-Movies-and-TV-Shows/README.md

 ## Movix React App

 Movix is a web application for screening movies and TV shows.
-It is built using React,SCSS, Material-UI, and Redux Toolkit.
+It is built using React, Redux Toolkit.
 This app provides a user-friendly interface to explore and discover your favorite movies and TV shows.

 - [Live Demo](https://movix-three-brown.vercel.app/)